wwwwwwzx/3DSRNGTool/README.md

 - __Poke Pelago__: Press A and thus go to Poke Pelago from X menu.

 ## ID Bot Usage
-- Enable Input Redirection feature via Rosalina menu (L+Down+Select => Miscellaneous options... => Start InputRedirecion) or InputRedirecionNTR.cia
+- Enable Input Redirection feature via Rosalina menu (L+Down+Select => Miscellaneous options... => Start InputRedirecion) you will see the Console's IP upper-right.
+- Open this RNG Tool, click `Tool`-`NTR Helper`
 - Put your starting frame and target frame in `ID bot` box.
+Put IP in the text box there.
 - Set proper `Bot speed` according to your internet condition.
+- If you use Rosalina menu, DO NOT press `connect`, press `A` button in the ID bot to check the connection.
 - Use `MashA` or press A manually to get to the starting screen as following, which will also be the screen when the bot stops:
 ORAS upper screen:
 ![](https://i.imgur.com/kD9BbAi.png)
-SuMo lower screen:
+SuMo/USUM lower screen:
 ![](https://i.imgur.com/iPgO8nN.png)
 - Click `Start` button to start botting
 - The bot will stop at CORRECT position for your target TID.
 (It's normal for ORAS that the bot stops 1 frame before target.)